 , Room Full of Zombies

 .
-Not to be confused with Who Forgot The Lights?
+If overused, may become Who Forgot The Lights?

 Examples of levels:

 - Haunted House.
 The entire game mechanic revolves around this.